 Republican presidential candidate Newt Gingrich on Tuesday warned that he might not participate in future debates if moderators didn't allow his fans to cheer.

-NBC News had asked the audience at Monday night's debate in Florida to hold their
+NBC News had asked the audience at Monday night's debate in Florida to hold their applause until the commercial breaks -- and Gingrich was perceived to have done significantly worse than in previous debates.

 "I wish in retrospect that I had protested when [NBC moderator] Brian Williams took them out of it," Gingrich told Fox News Tuesday.
 "I think it's wrong.
 And I think he took them out of it because the media is terrified that the audience is going to side with the candidates against the media, which is what they've done in every debate."